 Teams often worry they won’t be able to sit together.
 Support coordination by making it easy to see where colleagues have booked and reserve nearby desks.
 Visibility into the schedules of their teammates helps everyone plan on-site days more effectively.
 With deskbird, you can also design specific team zones to make it even easier for your teams to sit together.

 Parking and other office resources and amenities can be just as important as the actual workspace.
-Letting employees book amenities like parking spots makes the workday truly frictionless.
+Letting employees book amenities like parking spots makes the workday straightforward.
 Hot desking apps like deskbird make these resources available for booking alongside desks, which gives employees a smoother commute and fewer morning surprises.

 Not every desk fits every task, leaving room for concerns like “I can’t find the right type of space for my work”.
 Tagging workspaces by type, such as quiet zones, collaboration areas, height-adjustable desks, or specific equipment setups, helps people find the right spot for the work they’re doing.
 Smart equipment filters make it easy for employees to choose a workspace that truly supports their day.